 Paddle with Confidence

 Put some effort into that paddle!
-If you half-ass it, you’re going to miss the opportunity.
+If you don’t give it your full effort, you’re going to miss the opportunity.

 Popping Too Late or Too Early